 Sewing the embellishments onto the egg:

 - Carefully sew side-to-side onto the egg shape using complimentary coloured thread.
 No need to sew the edges as these will be fixed with the sides.

 - Trim excess ribbon to the edge of the egg if/as needed.

 If you are concerned about fraying of the edges at the gap when you are inverting or stuffing your toy, before you join the layers, you can sew little seams for extra reinforcement at the places where you intend to leave the opening gap.
 Make sure that these are between the edge and seam allowance so that they can disappear into the seam when the toy is sewn closed without affecting your seams or toy shape.

 - Layer your egg shapes right-side-in.

 - Sew together along the seam allowances, leaving a gap for inverting and stuffing.

 - Trim any excess threads and/or material, if/as needed.

-You may find that cutting small slits and/or notches in the seam allowances (not all the way to the stitch line) helps the curves invert more smoothly.
-This is particularly helpful if your toy is small (tighter curves) and/or the base fabric is very thick or stiff.
-I didn’t cut enough notches when I made these eggs and it shows in the slightly uneven curve of my finished toys.
+You may find that cutting small slits and/or notches in the seam allowances (not all the way to the stitch line) helps curves invert more smoothly.
+This is particularly helpful if your toy is small, has tight curves, and/or the base fabric is thick or stiff.
+I didn’t cut enough when I made these DIY Easter egg dog toys and it shows in the slightly uneven curves of my finished toys.
 Grrr.
 Lesson learned.
 Not that the dogs complained, though.
 One of the many great things about crafting for pets.
 Haha!